ulzha/spive/docs/API.md

 You can schedule a snapshot workload on a regular basis in terms of event time.
 (TODO sidenote - processing time scheduling not useful?
 Preferably handled by a sporadic workload?)

 This comes in particularly handy as a simple and easy means to produce robust snapshots/dumps/reports.
-Spīve will make a best effort to avoid duplicate executions.
+Spīve caters for at least once execution.

 TODO what happens when they run indefinitely?
 Configurable timeout policies with sensible defaults?
 Or merely ensure that another instance is making progress handling events without the long-running workload?